Multilevel Fair Allocation with Matroid-Rank Preferences

+Interestingly, these four notions are compatible with utilitarian social welfare optimization when the valuation functions are known to be MRF \cite{Benabbou_et_al2021, Viswanathan_Zick2023b}.
+A key step in our first approach is to define suitable valuation functions for internal nodes that satisfy this property throughout the execution of the algorithm; these will be denoted by $\hat{v}_i$, $i\in \nodes$, in the following section.

+We now illustrate the potential lack of fairness among the children of a node under multilevel utilitarian allocations, highlighting the need to design algorithms that account for both welfare optimization and fairness.

-\begin{example}[Continued] Let us compare the following multilevel allocations (represented by the bundles allocated to labs):
+\begin{example} We use the same instance than Example~\ref{example: model}.
+Let us compare the following multilevel allocations (we only report the bundles of the labs, as the bundles of the departments can then be obtained by taking the union of the bundles of their constituent labs):

-$\pi'$ is not utilitarian optimal at $DeptH$, as swapping $a$ and $b$ between $LabH1$ and $LabH2$ would yield utility 2 instead of 1. $\pi$ is multilevel utilitarian optimal but not fair at node DeptCS considering Lorenz-dominance w.r.t. $v$ (it is dominated by $\pi''$). $\pi''$ is both multilevel utilitarian optimal and multilevel Lorenz-dominating w.r.t. $v$.
+First, notice that $\pi'$ is not utilitarian optimal at $DeptH$, as swapping $a$ and $b$ between $LabH1$ and $LabH2$ would yield utility 2 instead of 1.
+Then, it can be shown that $\pi$ is multilevel utilitarian optimal but not fair at node DeptCS considering Lorenz-dominance w.r.t. $v$ as it is dominated by $\pi''$.
+Finally, $\pi''$ is both multilevel utilitarian optimal and multilevel Lorenz-dominating w.r.t. $v$.

 \end{example}